 - What challenges can I help remove for you?

 - What skills would you like to develop?

 This isn’t a questionnaire or survey.
 This is a heart-to-heart, transparent discussion built on genuine interest, trust, and caring.
-It is a dialogue you embrace to reach the very core of the person you are speaking with.
+It is an emotional leadership dialogue you embrace to reach the very core of the person you are speaking with.
 It is also mutual.
 This is about the Sales Leader and the salesperson developing a deep understanding and agreeing to key areas of focus and desired outcomes.

 The saying, “if you take care of your people, they will take care of your business,” has never been more relevant.
 Remember, if a relationship isn’t growing, it’s dying.
 It’s time to embrace a new way of leading your people by engendering trust and unlocking potential and value.